cornelcristea/grayscale_image_converter/README.md

 - Dev Container extension for VS Code

 ## Configure
-A docker account is needed to be able to pull the image. (https://hub.docker.com/) After the account was created, execute the following commnad in terminal
+Create a docker account on https://hub.docker.com/ website to be able to build the container.
+After the account was created, execute the following commnad in terminal
 ```bash
     docker login -u DOCKER_USER -p DOCKER_PASSWORD